The Real Cost of Living in Santa Rosa Beach Florida

 Several factors influence this:

-• limited coastal land availability
+- limited coastal land availability

-• strong tourism activity along Scenic Highway 30A
+- strong demand near Scenic Highway 30A

-• neighborhood layout differences across Walton County
+- neighborhood structure across Walton County

 Homes located along Scenic Highway 30A are among the most recognized coastal properties in the southeastern United States.
 Because of this, housing costs often play the largest role in shaping the overall cost of living.